Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks

-Taking inspiration from the multi-scale developmental plasticity in the brain, whereby dendritic spines, synapses, and neurons adaptive formation and elimination according to the "use it or lose it" principle, we proposed a developmental plasticity-inspired adaptive pruning (DPAP) method.
-Incorporating DPAP into the ongoing learning and optimization of neural networks enables DNNs to dynamically prune redundant synapses and neurons according to their activity levels.
+Taking inspiration from the multi-scale developmental plasticity in the brain, whereby dendritic spines, synapses, and neurons adaptive formation and elimination according to the ``use it or lose it" principle, we proposed a generalized developmental plasticity-inspired adaptive pruning (DPAP) method for DNNs and SNNs.
+Incorporating DPAP into the ongoing learning and optimization of neural networks enables dynamically pruning redundant synapses and neurons according to their activity levels.
+Especially for event-driven SNNs, we use neuronal temporal spiking sequences to represent activity levels and incorporate temporal dimension pruning.
 Different from the existing network compression models, DPAP is remarkable at multiple levels, more biologically plausible with ongoing developmental plasticity, more adaptive pruning for efficient structure shaping, and naturally brings superior performance and learning speed.

-The existing model compression methods are intended to reduce the memory and operations consumption while minimizing accuracy drop.
+The existing model compression methods are intended to reduce memory and operations consumption while minimizing accuracy drop.
 The DNNs compression methods include pruning\cite{han2015learning}, quantization\cite{han2015deep,hubara2017quantized}and knowledge distillation\cite{hinton2015distilling}.
 Here, we focus on the pruning methods.
 DNNs pruning methods considered weight magnitude\cite{molchanov2016pruning},weight gradient\cite{hassibi1993optimal, huang2018data}, weight similarity\cite{srinivas2015data}, Batch Normalization (BN) factor\cite{you2019gate} as evaluation criteria, pruning fine-grained individual parameters\cite{yang2018efficient} or coarse-grained overall structures\cite{wen2016learning,yu2022width}.
 Deep networks are very sensitive to such pruning strategies, thus pre-training and retraining are required to guarantee performance, which is not biologically plausible.
 Some developmental plasticity-inspired pruning methods prune neurons or synapses adaptively through a biologically reasonable dynamic strategy, helping to effectively prevent overfitting and underfitting\cite{zhao2022toward,zhao2021dynamically,zhao2017towards}.
 Such methods are only suitable for shallow artificial neural networks (ANNs), and the pure biological brain development mechanism has not been well understood and referenced.